Participants at the Adversarial Alignment conversation at MSC, 2025

 Munich Security Conference 2026

-Belfer Center experts convened at the Munich Security Conference in 2026 to contribute to the world's leading forum for debating international security policy.
+Belfer Center experts convened at the 2026 Munich Security Conference to contribute to the world's leading forum for international security policy.

-Explore Belfer work including an official Munich Security Conference and Belfer side event on Middle Powers and how they are changing the international world order; live-streamed video discussions featuring Belfer Faculty and Senior Fellows on geopolitics and critical emerging issues of the day; the launch of a taskforce exploring transatlantic tactics in Russia; and watch media interviews live from the conference as our experts provide commentary on critical security issues of the day.
+Explore Belfer work including an official Munich Security Conference side event on Middle Powers and how they are changing the international order; live-streamed video discussions featuring Belfer Faculty and Senior Fellows on geopolitics; the launch of a project exploring transatlantic policy toward Russia; and media interviews live from the conference as our experts provide commentary on the critical security issues of the day.

 With President Trump and others raising questions about the value of NATO and the extraordinary contribution our allies made in Afghanistan, we thought it important to get a clear statement on the record on how vital NATO is to American security.